Gifting has never been easier!

 The best part of making soup is that it can be anything you want it to be.
 This recipe is made entirely from pantry staples and the fish you can have in your freezer, ready when you are.
-This recipe uses the Whitefish Soup Pack.
+This recipe uses the North Atlantic White Fish Pieces.
 You could also start with cod, haddock or even halibut and cut it up yourself.

 Fish stock is the classic base for a fish soup, but most of us don’t have it on hand.
 Don’t let that stop you!
 Vegetable broth brings lots of flavor.
 Chicken broth works too.
 You can always dilute it with a bit of water to soften the flavor, if you like.

 RECIPE AND PHOTOS BY WULF'S TEAM MEMBER ALISHA LUMEA.

 Heat olive oil in a saucepan on medium-low and add the chopped onions and garlic.
 Cook until the onion is translucent and softened.
 Keep the heat low so the garlic doesn't burn.